JeffMuter/goDial/internal/templates/README.md

 - Always use `@` prefix for component calls
 - Use `{ children... }` for content injection in layouts
-- Define types for component variants to ensure type safety
+- Group related components in the same file (navigation, forms, cards)
 - Keep components focused on single responsibilities
 - Use descriptive parameter names
-- Follow DaisyUI class conventions for consistency
+- Follow consistent CSS class conventions
+- Use `templ.KV` for conditional CSS classes
+- Import specific component files as needed: `"goDial/internal/templates/components"`